 7.1 – Complete inventory of Valley water quality and quantity, and

 7.2 – Formulate a Water Management Action Plan (including assessment and action for water impoundment and strengthening of international coordination).

 The SVPS then commissioned the report, the Similkameen River Water Management Plan Part 1– Scoping Study to identify information gaps and made recommendations on how to proceed with the planning process.

-Phase 1 of the planning process, as recommended in the Scoping Study, is to initiate a consultation process via a Stakeholder Advisory Committee (SAC), seek input from Technical Advisors and to develop a Draft Terms of Reference for a Similkameen Watershed Plan (SWP).
+The first step of the planning process, as recommended in the Scoping Study was to initiate a consultation process via a Stakeholder Advisory Committee (SAC), seek input from Technical Advisors and to develop a Draft Terms of Reference for a Similkameen Watershed Plan (SWP).

-- Map 1 - Similkameen River Watershed: Hydrometric and Meteorological Monitoring Station, Points-of-Diversion and Dam Locations
+Map 1 – Hydrometric and Meteorological Monitoring Station, Points-of-Diversion and Dam Locations

-Phase 2 of the Similkameen Watershed Plan (SWP) was considered by the Regional District of Okanagan-Similkameen to be the filling of three of the highest-priority information gaps identified during the Phase 1 study:
+Phase 2 of the Similkameen Watershed Plan (SWP) looked at the three highest priority gaps identified from the Phase 1 report.

 20150625 Similkameen Watershed Plan – Phase 2 Water Supply, Quality, and Groundwater by Summit Environmental Consultants Inc.

 Presentation to RDOS Board December 17, 2015: